Frequently Asked Questions for Participating Organizations

 We are a religious based organization; do we need a nondiscrimination policy?

 Yes.
 We recognize and accept that some organizations may be exempt from certain legal requirements related to nondiscrimination under a "ministerial exception” or as a religious organization or religious educational institution as outlined by law.
 We further recognize and accept that some institutions may hold the position that they are exempt from certain legal requirements under the Religious Freedom Restoration Act or comparable state law.
 However, we do require all organizations to share their nondiscrimination policy as is consistent with its legal requirements.

 How does the ExtraGive stretch pool work for participating community benefit organizations?

 It’s all about donors, donors, donors!
-We are excited to announce a shift in how the stretch pool will be administered this year.
+We are excited for how the stretch pool will again be administered this year.

 A unique donor is intended to be defined as one individual.
 The primary method of determining a unique donor is the email address used when donating; however, we do utilize other data analysis techniques to ensure fair play.
 The Community Foundation reserves the right to address discrepancies and makes the final determination regarding the number of unique donors to an organization.

 We hope this new approach will continue to encourage organizations to invite new donors that will be part of our local giving ecosystem for the future.

 How is a donor counted if that donor gives to multiple organizations?